CS5331-1718-G3/rest-api-development/README.md

 The REST API specification has a few oddities that are quite different from the standard REST API conventions:

-*   Error status codes should not be `2xx`, but the more traditional `4xx` or `5xx` codes
+* Error status codes should not be `2xx`, but the more idiomatic `4xx` or `5xx` codes
-*   Success status codes are arbitrarily assigned `200` or `201`
 * Not all endpoints return the results in a `result` field (_Update: This has since been rectified._)
 * Sending authentication token in `POST` body rather than either cookies or `Authorization` header
 * Unable to specify the HTTP method in the endpoint to list all endpoints (`GET /`), resulting in duplicates between `GET` and `POST` endpoints at the same URL

-Also, I would have liked to see Docker Compose being allowed in this assignment, since Docker containers are meant to be of a singular, atomic purpose.
-This allows each of the containers to start in parallel, especially if there are several long build steps within the container.

-Finally, the marks weightage for the UI is rather low at 5%, compared to the REST API at 70%, when it takes up quite a fair amount of time regardless of the frontend stack being used.
+Also, the marks weightage for the UI is rather low at 5%, compared to the REST API at 70%, when it takes up quite a fair amount of time regardless of the frontend stack being used.

 ## Declaration

 ### Please declare your individual contributions to the assignment:

 1. Au-yong Xiang Rong Alwinson
     * Testing and documentation
 2. Irvin Lim Wei Quan
     * Set up Docker Compose
     * Wrote the frontend app
     * Set up the basic structure and endpoints for the REST API
 3. Tan Ngee Joel Jonas
     * Testing and documentation
 4. Teng Yong Hao
     * Set up the database connections to MongoDB
     * Actual REST API functionality for all endpoints